-St Mary the Virgin
+St Mary the Virgin Elmley Castle Worcestershire

 The church dates back to the 13th century whilst the heating system can be dated to around the year of 1887 Queen Victoria's Golden Jubilee.
-The heating system appears to be entirely of cast iron and is a fine example of Victorian engineering.
+The heating system appears to be entirely of cast iron and is a excellent example of Victorian engineering.

-Three different early patterns of cast iron radiators (making a total of 3 pairs) can be seen in the church.
-These radiators are all fed by cast iron socket and spigott pipework using caulked and leaded joints.
+Three different patterns of early cast iron radiators (making a total of 3 pairs) can be seen in the Church.
+These heaters are all fed by cast iron socket and spigott pipework

 8 row cast iron single

-bank
+bank horizontal box

-return connections.
+flow and return connections.

 5 row double bank

-boxed ends and
+horizontal pipe coil heater with square boxed ends and

-external socket flow
+external socket flow and return connections.

-Circular vertical tube
+Cylindrical vertical tube

-pipe coil radiator
+pattern pipe coil heater

-with top
+with top and bottom

 header boxes.
+The flow

 and return pipe